Tracking information like movement, steps and heart rate are all part of the quantified self movement which is quickly gaining in popularity.

 Fitbit Charge 3

-Fitbit Charge 3 is our pick as the best device for the average person who does the occasional run here and there.
-The sleek looking fitness band builds on the best-selling Charge 2, and comes in at exactly the same price.
+Fitbit Charge 3 is still current pick as the best device for the average person who does the occasional run here and there.
+The sleek looking fitness band has been our favorite for a couple of years now.

 At first glance the Charge 3 comes across very much like its predecesor.
 But look closely and you’ll spot some important differences.
 The most obvious is the bigger OLED display.
 In fact, its 40% larger than on the Charge 2.
 Furthermore, the high-resolution, backlit screen is fully responsive to touch.

-Waterproofing is another important upgrade.
+Waterproofing is another important feature.
 Charge 3 has a water-resistance rating of 5 ATM which means you can dunk it down to depths of 50 metres.

 Battery life is an excellent 7 days on a single charge.
 This beats its predecessor by 2 days, allowing it to go 40% longer.